CuraMD: Social Wellness

 Office of Neighborhood Life

 The Office of Neighborhood Life serves all of Georgetown University, but can specifically offer medical students information around neighbor and roommate conflict resolution, and more within commonly occupied medical student neighborhoods.

 Pre-Clinical and Clinical Advisors assist students as they prepare for and aim to match in their career and intended specialty.
 Advisors, matched with every medical student in their Foundational and Clinical years (respectively), can help connect you to career resources – including Careers in Medicine – in addition to any other resources that might help with one’s social wellness.

-Every Georgetown medical student is matched to one of five Learning Societies when they begin medical school, a platform that serves to facilitate a mentor-rich environment and crowd-sourced learning around mindfullness, resiliency, professional authenticity, and leadership.
+Every Georgetown medical student is matched to one of five Learning Societies when they begin medical school, a platform that serves to facilitate a mentor-rich environment and crowd-sourced learning around mindfulness, resiliency, professional authenticity, and leadership.
 Learning Societies plan a variety of social and community service events each year, which include a race to winning the coveted Society Cup.

 Professional Identity Formation Program

 Through a series of reflective prompts and facilitated small-group & one-on-one meetings, medical student’s engage with their Academic Family & Professional Identity Formation (PIF) Coach around topics and questions in leadership, mindfulness/wellness, and lifelong learning related to the unique learning experiences, tensions, and development as a physician.